Bromgard/rcblack/Gisla_saga/Gisla_1.md

 [↩](#a54)

 <a name="footnote55" id="f55">55</a>:
   [_andask_](http://web.ff.cuni.cz/cgi-bin/uaa_slovnik/gmc_search_v3?cmd=viewthis&id=cv:b0019:27), 3rd. sing. past. mediopassive., "died."
-This is an idiomatic usage of the verb meaning, "to breathe."
+This is an idiomatic mediopassive usage of the verb meaning, "to breathe."
 [↩](#a55)

 <a name="footnote56" id="f56">56</a>: